-The purpose of this Group is to positively and proactively contribute to the ongoing success and good management of Rushcliffe Borough Council.
+The purpose of this Group is to positively and proactively contribute to the ongoing success and good management of Rushcliffe Borough Council and its wholly owned companies (Streetwise).

-- Reviewing the outcomes of both internal and external audit investigations to ensure the Council is compliant with legislation and best practice; - Monitoring the Annual Governance Statement to ensure compliance with the Council's Code of Corporate Governance: - Scrutinising and approving the Statement of Accounts - Considering the Council's Risk Management Framework annually to ensure current risks are being monitored, and effective controls and mitigating actions are in place: - Considering regular reports on Asset and Investment Management to ensure prudent use of Council resources is being made to fulfil the objectives of the Investment Strategy and Annual Capital Programme; - Monitoring the operation of the Council's constitution to ensure that it is being upheld and to recommend to Council any necessary fundamental changes.
+- Reviewing the outcomes of both internal and external audit investigations to ensure the Council is compliant with legislation and best practice; - Monitoring the Annual Governance Statement to ensure compliance with the Council's Code of Corporate Governance: - Scrutinising and approving the Statement of Accounts - Considering the Council's Risk Management Framework annually to ensure current risks are being monitored, and effective controls and mitigating actions are in place; - Considering regular reports on Asset and Investment Management to ensure prudent use of Council resources is being made to fulfil the objectives of the Investment Strategy and Annual Capital Programme; - Monitoring the operation of the Council's constitution to ensure that it is being upheld and to recommend to Council any necessary fundamental changes. - Receive reports on the performance of the Council's wholly owned companies (Streetwise).

-The Group will be supported by Peter Linfield, Executive Manager for Finance and Corporate Services and Leanne Ashmore, Executive Manager for Transformation.
-Scrutiny investigations need to be resourced within the existing budgetary framework.
+The Group will be supported by Director of Finance and Corporate Services and Director of Development and Economic Growth Scrutiny investigations need to be resourced within the existing budgetary framework.